lobodpav/node-app-config/README.md

 # Dependencies

 The tool does not depend on any other code.
 For developers of this tool, Mocha is the only dependency for running unit tests.

+# Development

+In order to develop this plugin, these steps are required:
+* Clone the git repo by running `git clone URL`
+* Go to the newly created directory in Terminal
+* Run `npm install` to download dependencies
+* Run unit tests by `npm test`